How To Write A Personal Statement For Medical School

 With that being said, do not discuss more than three qualities in your personal statement.
 You will have to spend time explaining each characteristic, when or where you have demonstrated it, and how it relates to your desire to pursue a career in medicine.

-Remember, your experiences that highlight the qualities you chose do not need to come from a clinical (i.e., shadowing a physician, working with dialysis patients) or research experience (discovering a breakthrough in perceptions of neurobiology).
+Remember, your experiences that highlight the qualities you chose do not need to come from a clinical (i.e., shadowing a physician, or working with dialysis patients) or research experience (discovering a breakthrough in perceptions of neurobiology).
 They can come from extracurricular activities that eventually led you down this career path.

 On a side note, make sure you list up to 15 activities in the AMCAS Work and Activities section of your med school application.